 In some cases, they are forgoing an image altogether and displaying plain text instead.
 In this example from Kayak, the text shown in the featured image area was pulled from the fourth article in the email:

 To have a strategic presence in this grid view, design a featured image to represent your message and implement it using Gmail’s code.
 Otherwise, you risk a sloppy appearance in the inbox at the whim of Google’s algorithm.
-We have created a free tool to help you with the implementation process!

 The sender name and subject line still come from your actual email, as they do today.
 For the grid view, the sender name displays up to 20 characters, and up to 75 characters for the subject line, so keep these numbers in mind if you have a high percentage of users opening your emails in Gmail.